 At the height of the COVID-19 pandemic – short of worrying about face masks and toilet paper – the number one question on the minds of many is: when can I safely return to work?

 COVID has brought unexpected challenges for all of us, including a prolonged period of store closures, job suspensions, and social distancing.
 If you are the proprietor of a small business, you’ve likely already explored when you might reopen your establishment.
-Some states, such as Georgia, Florida, and Texas, have already tentatively reopened their businesses, and other state populations are pushing to follow suit.
+Some states have already tentatively reopened all of their businesses, and other states are pushing to follow suit.

 What does all of this mean for your business?

 It means, hopefully, that you’ll be able to open your doors again soon.
 However, when you do, one of the most important steps you’ll take is ensuring that your staff is aligned with the health and safety guidelines of the CDC, in addition to complying with your personal health expectations for your establishment.